alphagov/govuk-import-export-prototype/guidance/export-agricultural-machinery.markdown

 $CTA

-Get help [researching your export market](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html) or [check with the plant authority](https://www.ippc.int/en/countries/all/list-countries/) in the country that you’re exporting to find out if your farm machinery needs a health certificate (‘phytosanitary certificate’).
+[Check with the plant authority](https://www.ippc.int/en/countries/all/list-countries/) in the country that you’re exporting to find out if your farm machinery needs a health certificate (‘phytosanitary certificate’).

 $CTA